 In November 2006, the FDA approved the use of silicone breast implants for all patients requesting breast augmentation over the age of 22 and for breast reconstruction.
 The silicone breast implants have been in use for the last 10 years and over a million women have used them all around the world.
 They are now available to you in the U.S.

-Unlike a saline implant, the silicone gel implants have a feel that is very natural and therefore result in a natural looking breast rather than an unnatural augmented look.
+Unlike a saline implant, the silicone gel implants have a feel that is very natural and therefore result in a natural-looking breast rather than an unnatural augmented look.

-Recent studies conducted by the American Society of Plastic Surgeons show that although majority fo women used saline implants in 2006, now in 2014 over 99%% of the women chose silicone gel prosthesis compared to saline implants.
+Recent studies conducted by the American Society of Plastic Surgeons show that although the majority fo women used saline implants in 2006, now in 2014 over 99%% of the women chose silicone gel prosthesis compared to saline implants.

 More Styles.
 More Choices.

 Round gel-filled implants come in three different profiles (Moderate, Moderate Plus, and High Profile), and in both smooth and textured surfaces.
 Mentor has been making breast implants for over 20 years.
-Over two decades of manufacturing implants has given Mentor and Sientra enormous experience, and a global reputation for integrity and consistency.
+Over two decades of manufacturing implants have given Mentor and Sientra enormous experience, and a global reputation for integrity and consistency.